The Gascoignes :: Late Eighteenth Century

 Caricature of Tom Gascoigne, held at Lotherton Hall

-The date from the London Times is contradictory to the date given of the accident by Rev Colman in the History of Barwick in Elmet, he cites the 20th of October and Tom's subsequent buriel at Barwick on the 28th, when as stated in a contemporary broadsheet, over two thousand persons were present and above four hundred of his father's tenants.
+The date from the Leeds Mercury of the 20th is contradictory to the London Times obituary but concurrs with the date given of the accident by Rev Colman in the History of Barwick in Elmet, he cites the 20th of October and Tom's subsequent burial at Barwick on the 28th, when as stated in a contemporary broadsheet, over two thousand persons were present and above four hundred of his father's tenants.

 Information on the Earls of Scarborough can be found here Rotherham web.
 At the time of the accident the then Lord would have been Richard Lumley Saunderson, 6th Earl of Scarborough [1757-1832], he was suceeded by his younger brother the Rev. John Lumley-Saville [1760-1835] who had the misfortune of a similar fate to young Tom Gascoigne, as he was killed by falling from his Horse while Fox Hunting, near Markham Moor on 24th February 1835.

-If the hunt had commenced at or near Sandbeck, then it was only about four miles away as the crow flies to Wallingwells where the mortally injured Tom was taken, as can be seen from this shot from Google Earth.
+If the hunt had commenced at or near Sandbeck, then it was only about four miles away as the crow flies to Wallingwells where the mortally injured Tom was taken, as can be seen from this Ordnance Survey map image.